Hend-1/classroom/README.md

 To obtain the `OWNER_GITHUB_ID` value, you can go to `https://api.github.com/users/organization_owner_username`.

-To obtain the `OWNER_GITHUB_TOKEN` value, you will need to log in to Classroom with the owner test account, pull up the Rails console, and copy the `token` field
+To obtain the `OWNER_GITHUB_TOKEN` value, you will need to generate a [personal access token](https://github.com/blog/1509-personal-api-tokens).

 To get the `STUDENT_GITHUB_ID` value you will need to create another user account on GitHub and get the ID by going to `https://api.github.com/users/student_username`

-To get the `STUDENT_GITHUB_TOKEN` value, you will need to log in to Classroom with the student test account, pull up the Rails console, and copy the `token` field
+To get the `STUDENT_GITHUB_TOKEN` value you will need to generate another [personal access token](https://github.com/blog/1509-personal-api-tokens) for the student account.

 To obtain the `OWNER_ORGANIZATION_GITHUB_ID/LOGIN` you can go to `https://api.github.com/orgs/organization_name`.